StreakyCobra/dungeon/README.md

 - An empty group table removes a default group of the same name.

 - `always_on_groups` lists groups that are always enabled, in order of precedence (later entries take precedence).
-- `mounts` entries are passed directly to the selected engine as `-v` arguments; dungeon only checks for a home-directory mount.
+- `mounts` entries are passed directly to the selected engine as `-v` arguments; dungeon only checks to prevent a home-directory mount.
 - `--skip-cwd` prevents the implicit current-directory mount when no paths are provided.
 - `caches` entries are passed directly as `dungeon-cache:<spec>` volume mounts.
 - `envs` entries are passed directly to the selected engine (`NAME` or `NAME=VALUE`).